Update: April 1, 2021

-Summer markets are currently operating with gaps after every 8th stall (at least) as recommended by Vancouver Fire Department.
+Winter markets are currently operating with tent spacing as often as possible.
 Each market will have a maximum shopper capacity calculated based on the midway space and allowing shoppers to have a minimum of 5 square metres each.
 Regardless of the numbers, VFM staff will only allow shoppers into market sites if physical distancing is observed.
 Please spread the Shop!
 Don’t Stop message.
 We know you want to catch up with your customers but at this time, we need to get people through the market quickly.

 FURTHER MEASURES IN PLACE:

 - VFM staff and volunteers will wear face shields and masks where appropriate

 - Minimize entry and exit points to control the number of shoppers.